C*-extreme entanglement breaking maps on operator systems: Introduction

 Our main objects of focus in this article are entanglement breaking (EB) maps.
 These maps have drawn considerable attention recently and are particularly sought after in quantum information theory.
 In the finite dimensional setting, an important aspect of the set of unital entanglement breaking (UEB) maps is that it is $C^*$-convex.
 This warrants the study of $C^*$-extreme UEB maps.
 A complete description of such maps between matrix algebras was obtained in \cite{BDMS}.
 The purpose of this article is four fold.
-Firstly, we obtain the explicit structure of UEB maps defined on a finite-dimensional operator system that are maximal with respect to the dilation order (see \cite{A}) on the set of UEB maps (See Theorem \ref{thm:max-iff-stdform}).
-As a consequence we show that every UEB map on a finite dimensional operator system dilates to a maximal UEB map (See Theorem \ref{thm:maxdil-of-UEB}).
-Secondly, we show that UEB maps on a finite-dimensional operator system that are maximal with respect to the dilation order on the set of UEB maps are precisely the $C^*$-extreme UEB maps and that they are also exactly the linear extreme UEB maps with commutative range (See Theorem \ref{thm:max-iff-C*ext}).
+Firstly, we obtain the explicit structure of UEB maps defined on an operator system of matrices that are maximal with respect to the dilation order (see \cite{A}) on the set of UEB maps (See Theorem \ref{thm:max-iff-stdform}).
+As a consequence we show that every UEB map on such an operator system dilates to a maximal UEB map (See Theorem \ref{thm:maxdil-of-UEB}).
+Secondly, we show that UEB maps on an operator system of matrices that are maximal with respect to the dilation order on the set of UEB maps are precisely the $C^*$-extreme UEB maps and that they are also exactly the linear extreme UEB maps with commutative range (See Theorem \ref{thm:max-iff-C*ext}).
 As a consequence, we obtain an operator system generalization of a characterization of $C^*$-extreme UEB maps as well as the Krein-Milman type theorem for UEB maps given in \cite{BDMS}.
 (See Corollary \ref{cor:kre-mil-for-ueb}).
 It is to be noted that the partial order used for obtaining the abstract characterization of $C^*$-extreme UEB maps in \cite{BDMS} is the usual partial order (and not the dilation order) on the set of UEB maps, i.e., for UEB maps $\Phi$ and $\Psi$, $\Phi \le \Psi$ if and only if $\Psi - \Phi$ is a UEB map.
-Thirdly, we show that a $C^*$-extreme UEB map defined on a finite dimensional operator system extends to a $C^*$-extreme UEB map on the full algebra (See Corollary \ref{cor:extn}).
+Thirdly, we show that a $C^*$-extreme UEB map defined on an operator system of matrices extends to a $C^*$-extreme UEB map on the full matrix algebra (See Corollary \ref{cor:extn}).
 Finally, we obtain an improved version of the main result Theorem 5.3 in \cite{BDMS} (See Theorem \ref{thm:improv}).
-To help us prove the above mentioned assertions, we make use of the following key observations namely, an EB map defined on a finite dimensional operator system dilates to a positive map with commutative range (See Theorem \ref{thm:eb}) and also has an EB extension to the full algebra (See Theorem \ref{thm:eb-extn}).
+To help us prove the above mentioned assertions, we make use of the following key observations namely, an EB map defined on an operator system of matrices dilates to a positive map with commutative range (See Theorem \ref{thm:eb}) and also has an EB extension to the full matrix algebra (See Theorem \ref{thm:eb-extn}).
+We conclude the article with an example of a $C^*$-extreme UEB map on an operator system (See Section \ref{s:eg}).